meangrinch/BlenderGemini/README.md

 1. In the 3D View, open the sidebar (press `N` if not visible) and locate the `Gemini Blender Assistant` tab
 2. Type a natural language command in the input field, e.g., "create a cube at the origin"
+3. (Optional) Select an object and enable "Include Selected Geometry" to provide the LLM with detailed information about the object's location, shape, etc.
-3. Click the `Execute` button to generate and execute the Blender Python code
+4. Click the `Execute` button to generate and execute the Blender Python code

 *Note: If the generated code produced an error, Gemini will automatically attempt to fix it (up to 1 time by default).*